LID-DS/Demo/README.md

 * (observe installation and accept or decline sharing of user statistics for angular (twice))

 **How do I run the environment?**
-* run: tmuxp load startDemo.yaml
+* Run: tmuxp load startDemo.yaml
+* Alternativly:
+    * Terminal 1:
+        * cd demo-app
+        * npm start
+    * Terminal 2:
+        * python3 backend.py